Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 I need to completely spoil this movie in order to talk about it so beware.

-This is a Japanese ghost story that takes place in the early days of the Meiji Period (1868-1912) in the non-westernized village of Onuma in the remote countryside of northern Japan.
+This is a hauntingly beautiful Japanese ghost story that takes place in the early days of the Meiji Period (1868-1912) in the non-westernized village of Onuma in the remote countryside of northern Japan.
 In the isolated region where tall cliffs prohibit a fishing industry villagers can only survive by farming.
 The Onuma family owns all the land and treat the tenant farmers without sympathy or fairness.
 A poor tenant farmer, Yasuke, his wife Sue, his daughter Asa, and her boyfriend Sutematsu are all killed, driven to death or driven to suicide by the unscrupulous landlord Chobei Onuma, his cruel and jealous wife, and their son Takeo who abuses and rapes the women who work in his father's weaving factory.
 After Sue and Asa are forced from their farm to work in the Onuma house as little more than slaves, a snake is found inside the house and several men rush to beat it to death.
 Sue cries out for them to stop because she feels sorry for it.
 They call her a Snake Woman and Mr. Onuma rushes in to throw her against a pile of firewood, splitting open her head, an injury which eventually kills her.
-Because she is killed for trying to protect a snake, I assume that this is how and why she becomes the snake woman of the title, although she never turns into a snake.
+Because she is killed for trying to protect a snake, I assume that this is how and why she becomes the snake woman of the title, although she never turns completely into a snake, she just has patches of snake scales on her body.

 This film is all about socioeconomic injustice - the abuse of the poor by the rich in an outdated feudal system.
 The poor's revenge here is the curse of the snake woman - the terrifying guilt that the wrong-doers feel which eventually destroys them.
 This guilt manifests itself in the appearance of snakes and visions of snakes and visions of people turning into snakes: such as when the son Takeo, who rapes Asa shaming her into suicide, sees a vision of his brand new wife Kinu turning into a snake, which isn't really happening; when Mrs. Onuma sees a vision of a snake in her rice bowl, which isn't really there; and when Mr. Onuma sees the ghosts of the people whose lives were lost because of him and then is terrified by snakes which seem to be real ones, including a snake everyone sees in a temple during some kind of exorcism ritual, which terrifies Mr. Onuma into demanding that the people burn the forests to kill all the snakes.